Master of Science in Athletic Training Curriculum

 3 BIO201L Lab: Anatomy

 Laboratory experiments emphasizing comparative anatomy between humans and other animals.
 Three hours of laboratory per week.
-Corequisite or prerequisite: BIO201.
+Corequisite: BIO201.
 Additional Fee(s): Laboratory fees.

 2 BIO302 Physiology